Rajan Parrikar Music Archive

 What is here may be found elsewhere; what is not here is to be found nowhere.

-This is no mere boast.
-Vyasa’s purpose is to show that the Mahabharata embraces the entire field of human experience, from the cosmic to the commonplace, the saintly to the savage, the high to the base.
+This is not boast but design.
+The Mahabharata seeks to encompass the entire field of human experience, from the cosmic to the commonplace, from the saintly to the savage.
+It is the supreme mirror of civilisation, examining without flinching the entanglement of duty, desire, and consequence.

-Even Krishna, the Supreme Reality in human form, bends the rules in service of a higher cosmic purpose.
-Thus the epic meets the human predicament without sanctifying or excusing its protagonists.
+Where other civilisations draw firm lines between sinner and saint, obedience and transgression, the Mahabharata moves through a fog of uncertainty.
+Even Krishna, the Supreme Reality in human form, bends the rules in service of a higher cosmic necessity.
+The epic neither sanctifies nor excuses its protagonists; it exposes the human predicament in all its complexity.

 From the thumb that made civilisation possible to the one that tested its conscience, the circle closes.